-When we talk about the best places to invest in UK property 2022, there’s a number of factors to consider.
-While some of these are obvious, it’s important to get a clear idea of what makes a good Buy-to-Let investment before we jump in.
+When we talk about the best places to buy or invest in UK property for 2023, there’s a number of factors to consider.
+While some of these are obvious, it’s important to get a clear idea of what means there’s serious potential for a good property investment before we jump in.
 Key metrics we look at are:

 Property Prices – Rental Yields – Tenant Demand – Population – Regeneration – Career Opportunities – Tenant Demographics – BTL Opportunities – Transport Links

-This allows us to build a complete picture of a location’s Buy-to-Let performance, while also highlighting emerging towns and cities that might not be traditional options for investment.
+This allows us to build a complete picture of a location’s potential buy-to-let performance, while also highlighting emerging towns and cities that might not be traditional options for investment.
 For buyers, understanding these metrics is a great way of figuring out where to consider for a property investment in the UK.

-Average Property Price: £214,696
+Average Property Price: £239,016

 Average Rental Yield: 6.56%

 With on-going regeneration works across the city, Birmingham remains one of the top places to invest in 2023.
 The Big City Plan, a 20-year city-wide transformation project, has surpassed its halfway point and has made huge improvements to the city centre, several suburbs as well as infrastructure and transport.

 One of the biggest advantages Birmingham holds is its affordability.
 Knight Frank research shows that the average income to average property price ratio is much better in Birmingham than across the wider UK.
 With the fastest growing tech sector and a flourishing financial sector, the city is attracting and retaining vast numbers of skilled workers that have the income to spend.
 Additionally, Birmingham remains the most popular destination for people moving out of London; and with 40% of the population being under-25 and a student retention rate of 49%, Birmingham has a sizeable potential rental market.